 - Claims during hospitalization

-- Same certificate for different pharmacy and doctors
+- Same certificate for different pharmacies and doctors

 - Potential excessive provider submission